jmduke/arcana.computer/index.md

 soon to discover.

 If you're
-interested in subscribing to monthly updates from this project, you should subscribe below:
+interested in subscribing to monthly updates from this project, you should subscribe below or via the [omnibus RSS feed](/rss/omnibus.xml):

 {% include subscription-widget.html %}